Welcome to today's edition of the Rush 24-7 podcast.

 Now, I'll tell you something else about this.

-If this doesn't silence all the third party people out there, it should.
+If this doesn't silence all the third-party people out there, it should.

-See, New Jersey's a great contrast.
+See, New Jersey is a great contrast.

 New Jersey, they had a primary.